 Animal Services Veterinarian David Jebens examined Molly after being transported by Animal Services.

 The examination revealed that Molly [the dog] had a fractured skull and had been stabbed through the top of her head three times.
 One of the stab wounds penetrated the bone into the left sinus cavity.
-She had swelling around her left eye, and bleeding from the nostril as a result the damaged sinus cavity.
+She had swelling around her left eye, and bleeding from the nostril as a result of the damaged sinus cavity.

 The blood coming from the dog’s ears was due to a mixture of the stab wound piercing the sinus cavity and sustaining a fractured skull from being bashed in the head with a baseball bat.

 Neighbors stated that they felt that Fleming’s girlfriend, Judy Rangle, was inside the home and may have been injured.
-When officers entered the house, they found overturned furniture, blood on the floor in the hallway, blood on back of the back door, blood on the floor in the master bedroom as well as bloody drag marks from the adjacent bathroom.
+When officers entered the house, they found overturned furniture, blood on the floor in the hallway, blood on the back of the back door, blood on the floor in the master bedroom as well as bloody drag marks from the adjacent bathroom.

 Inside the bathroom, officers found blood on the walls and floors, as well as a broken bloody baseball bat that was most likely used to fracture the dog’s skull.